Mohamab29/Mohamab29/README.md

 <h1 align="center"> ✨ Hello world !✨ </h1>

-<h4>I am a senior college student at Sami Shamoon College of Engineering, majoring Software Engineering :computer: .<br>
+**I am a senior college student at Sami Shamoon College of Engineering, majoring Software Engineering :computer: .<br>
-Currently I am working on the final project in my degree which is about detecting and quantifying dimples in SEM images of ductile fractures with my partner</h4>[Vladis Markin](https://github.com/Vl4d1s).
+Currently I am working on the final project in my degree which is about detecting and quantifying dimples in SEM images of ductile fractures with my partner [Vladis Markin](https://github.com/Vl4d1s).**

 <br>